 • London Garden Society

 • London in Bloom

-The Company provides funds and advice for charitable garden projects and awards prizes to students of horticulture at Capel Manor College, Royal Botanic Gardens Kew, RHS Wisley, Writtle College, the Royal Parks and City and Guilds.
+The Charity presents awards to students of horticulture at Capel Manor College, Royal Botanic Gardens Kew, RHS Wisley, Writtle College and the Royal Parks.

-The Company organises the Flowers in the City campaign in close co-operation with the Corporation of London.
-The aim is to encourage the planting of gardens, courtyards, atria, roof gardens, window boxes, troughs, tubs and hanging baskets to beautify the City.
+The Company organises the Flowers in the City campaign.
+Its aim is to encourage the planting of gardens, courtyards, atria, roof gardens, window boxes, troughs, tubs and hanging baskets to beautify the City.
 The award, made by the Lord Mayor, of trophies and plaques for meritorious displays (Summer) takes place annually at Mansion House.
 The award for Winter displays takes place annually at Cutlers' Hall.